Tropical Storm Imelda (2019): Texas

 Jefferson County, Texas, was the county most heavily impacted by Imelda.
 An estimated 5,100 homes were flooded in the county, suffering $14 million in damage.
 Major street flooding occurred in Beaumont where the Jefferson County flooding first began.
 Over 38 in of rain fell in the city.
 Encroaching floodwaters prompted the evacuation of Riceland Medical Center in Chambers County, Texas.
 Stream flooding persisted for days in Hardin County, Texas, where 10–40 in of rain was measured.
 Many buildings and roads were rendered impassable.
 Sixty homes were flooded in the county, resulting in $2.3 million in damage.
 In Orange County, Texas, Imelda flooded 2,679 homes, resulting in $12 million in damage.
 Near Mauriceville, Cow Bayou reached its second-highest crest on record.
 In Jasper and Newton counties in Texas, an estimated $2.4 million in damage was incurred following the flooding of 15 homes.

 In Houston, Imelda's rainfall caused many of the local bayous to overtop their banks and flood residential areas.
 More than 1,000 people were rescued from floodwaters.
 All bus and rail services were temporarily shut down in the city.
 A roof of a United States Postal Service building collapsed, leaving three people with minor injuries.
 George Bush Intercontinental Airport closed for about 90 minutes due to flooding on the runways, canceling 655 flights.
 Throughout Houston, hundreds of homes were affected by flooding and more than 1,600 vehicles were towed.
 In Harris County alone, 422 people required high-water rescue; the Texas National Guard rescued 130 people.
 During the flood, nine barges escaped a shipyard, and at least two struck the Interstate 10 bridge over the San Jacinto River, causing visible damage to some of the columns supporting the highway.
 The bridge was subsequently closed to traffic in both directions.
 Significant flooding occurred in Splendora, inundating parts of FM 2090 and U.S. 59, as well as gas pumps at a filling station.

+Within the weeks following Imelda, aid from FEMA was not received.
+This left some residents uncertain if any would come.